Swift-Universe/Swift-Tensor/README.md

 ## Some Important Methods, Computed Properties

-In addition to flexiblity in initialization, the `Tensor` also provides some useful and important methods and properties to manipulate the `Tensor` instance.
+In addition to flexiblity in initialization, the `Tensor` also provides some useful and important methods and properties to manipulate the `Tensor` instances.

-### Basic Binary Operators
+### Binary Operators

 Some basic binary operators that perform element-wise operations are listed below: